 Facial Recognition HSBC

-HSBC has also enabled Face ID for its iPhone X or above devices using their iOS native App.
+HSBC has also enabled Face ID for its iPhone X or above devices using its iOS native App.
 Users can enroll by accessing their profile in the App.
 HSBC recommends allowing Face ID only if you’re the only person who has registered a face to your device.

 Face recognition online banking is only available for iOS at the time of this publication.
 Android users can only use fingerprint authentication, but no Face Login as of yet.